Ms Khartini Longpoetih

 Volunteering with RSVP since 2013

-Khartini Longpoetih first started volunteering at the age of 62.
-She had just retired from her job as a personal assistant to regional senior management in an MNC, and after a short break decided to volunteer as it was always in her mind to do so at some point.
+I first started volunteering at the age of 62.
+I had just retired from my job as a personal assistant to regional senior management in an MNC, and after a short break decided to volunteer as it was always on my mind to do so at some point.

-Khartini was accompanying her new teammates to a mentoring session at Lakeside Primary School, where RSVP volunteers serve as mentors to primary school children from low income families and those who may lack parental support.
-This is a three hour programme held at the school premises, after-school hours.
-Mentors will engage the students through activities like story-telling, art & craft and role-playing to impart moral values such as Perseverance, Responsibility and Empathy.
+I started as a mentor at Lakeside Primary School, where RSVP volunteers serve as mentors to primary school children from low income families who may lack parental support and those who seek personal interaction and a listening ear.
+This is a three-hour programme held at the school premises after school hours.
+Mentors will engage the students through activities like storytelling, programs that integrate and learning, art & craft, and role-playing, to impart moral values.